director: Quentin Tarantino

 What's special about QT's films is not only his characteristic film-making methods and techniques.
 But also his choices as a filmmaker and how he's made audiences view films differently for ever on.
 The man has made movie careers out of unknown actors, revitalized others, inspired fans to enter the movie business and refined our tastes in cinema for the better.
 He has made it so, that dialogue could be quotable again and not stiff.
 He made it so that quality actors like DiCaprio, could twiddle around in parts unfamiliar to most movie filmography's.
 He also paved the way for stylized film-making and the re-emergence of genre cinema to the mainstream.

 All this is still true with "Django", making it yet again a wonderful QT film, but not a great one.
 Alas my problems with "Django" don't arise from disappointment or from a change of Tarantino's cinematic character.
-However this is the first time that I wished some things were done differently in his film and if changed.
-Personally, could have changed the film for the better.
+However this is the first time that I wished some things were done differently.

 The two predicaments that diminish the film from being as astounding as other Tarantino films are the technical issues of length, pace and editing.
 Around the one hour mark is where the film shows its dip.
 With instances of a far slower pace compared to the rest of the film.
 This pacing slows the film down quite a bit and we could have done without some of the horse riding scenes, bounty snippet montages and beautiful scenery, that don't play a necessary part to the story or characters.